GJVothel/three-prism-geometry/ReadMe.md

 - Simple API: base polygon + offset vector
 - Works with any 3D base polygon (convex or slightly concave)
+- You control the facing of the sides (reverse your point array if side faces are on the inside)
 - Fully closed mesh (CSG-ready)
 - Automatic normal calculation
 - Built-in validation (planarity, offset direction)